-Based on calculations provided by the Applicant, the inactivated enzyme remains inert in the final food at a concentration of 15 mg TOS/L beer.
 Based on beer consumption data for the Netherlands, the Applicant calculated that a 60 kg person consuming beer at the 90th percentile would have an estimated daily intake of inactivated enzyme of 1.25 mg TOS/kg bw/day.
 The NOAEL of 5040 mg TOS/kg bw/day therefore provides a very large margin of safety.
 This large margin of safety, which would also be expected based on an Australian/New Zealand diet, combined with the allocation of an ADI "not specified" indicate that further dietary exposure assessment is unnecessary.